ineskris/hail-demo/README.md

 This is a simple demo on how to load and analyze variant data using Hail using a Google Cloud cluster.
 For additional references on how to install Hail, please visit: https://hail.is/docs/devel/getting_started.html

+The online jupyter notebook will be available until tomorrow June 30 midnight.